-If the vibe of your day is more relaxed and you’re steering away from the traditional – then have you considered a light jacket for your groom?
-Not only are the shades perfect for complimenting soft and romantic colour schemes, but these tones are also gorgeous for summer months.
-Although, as demonstrated in our mood board below, pair light jackets with burgundy and you’re on to an Autumnal winner too.
+If the vibe of your day is more relaxed and steering away from the traditional, why not consider a light jacket for your groom?
+Not only are the shades perfect for complementing soft and romantic colour schemes, but these tones are also gorgeous for summer months.
+However, as demonstrated in our mood board below, don light jackets with burgundy and you've got an Autumnal winner too.
 Selected Homme makes the most gorgeous suits for a great price (the power of Scandi strikes again) so if you're after something that's stylish, affordable, and a little bit different, then do check out this little greige number.

-Navy has been the obvious choice of weddings for a long time, it's classic, elegant and timeless.
+Navy has been the obvious choice of weddings for a long time – it's classic, elegant, and timeless.
 But right now, we're loving a slightly brighter shade of blue.
-It just pops a little more, it's a little more fun and definitely feels younger.
+It pops a little more, it's a more fun, and definitely feels younger.
 I think I secretly love it because it calls for a lovely pair of tan brogues – the only type of footwear for men that I actually like (hahaha).
 If you've yet to discover John Lewis' own brand label Kin, then allow me to introduce you.
 I'm loving this slim-fitting bright blue suit, especially paired with the mustard yellow tie.
 And don't forget Moss Bros either – they stock some of our favourite menswear brands such as Ted Baker and French Connection to hire.
 Great for groomsmen too.

 And last but by no means least, possibly the most fun way to dress for your wedding day – checks.
-I love the vibe a checked suit brings to proceedings, it’s casual, cheeky and just perfect for a rustic wedding.
-The best thing about this pattern is that it can vary in thickness too – depending on the material.
-Go light in checked linen, or opt for the warmth of a tweed.
-Whenever and where ever your wedding is, there's a checked suit that’s perfect for the occasion.
+I love the vibe a checked suit brings to proceedings.
+It's casual, cheeky, and frankly synonymous with a rustic wedding.
+The best thing about this pattern is that it can vary in thickness too, depending on the material.
+Go light in checked linen, or opt for the warmth of a tweed getup.
+Whenever and wherever your wedding is, there's a checked suit waiting for the occasion.
 Our favourite place for checks has to be Jack Bunneys, who offer a hugely varied collection of patterns and colourways.
 If you want to embrace this look, but think a whole suit is one check too far, then why not just opt for a checked waistcoat?

 What are your favourite grooms suit ideas?
 Does anyone have any great grooms suit ideas for us?
 We'd love to hear all about what the gentlemen are wearing for your big day!